Red Sox 2B, 2008 AL MVP Dustin Pedroia retires - WTMJ

 AP Sports Writer

-BOSTON (AP) — Dustin Pedroia, the undersized and over-achieving second baseman who spurred the Boston Red Sox to a pair of World Series victories with his grit and a third, after a knee injury effectively ended his career, with his mouth, has retired.
+BOSTON (AP) — Dustin Pedroia, the undersized and over-achieving second baseman who spurred the Boston Red Sox to a pair of World Series victories with his grit and another, after a knee injury effective ended his career, with his mouth, has retired.

-“I never took one play off, from Little League on,” Pedroia said on a videoconference with reporters on Monday.
-“I hope I did enough and set the right example in the city of Boston.”

 Pedroia, 37, was the AL Rookie of the Year in 2007 and the MVP in his second season but played in a total of nine games in the last three years because of the 2017 injury from a spikes-high slide by then-Orioles shortstop Manny Machado.